becodeorg/verou-5-laravel-and-beyond-GustaveCurtil/README.md

 5. Edit/delete your event. ✓
 6. Scraping package:
     - find the right package + how to use it. ✓
-    - scrape events from cinema's. (add it to the other events table + new column:'type')
+    - scrape events from cinema's. (add it to the other events table + new column:'type') ✓
-    - translate it into TB table (weekly) without creating doubles.
+    - translate it into TB table (weekly) without creating doubles. ✓
     - scraping happens only once a week or something like that.
 (HOW?)
-    - print scraped events together with other events onto the home page (in chronological order).
+    - print scraped events together with other events onto the home page.

 ## Version 2.0 (COMING SOON) 🌼
 As a user: